candy-kingdom/summary/docs/DocComment.md

 ```

 #### Parameters
-- `string`: The name of the parameter to search inside the comment.
+- `name`: The name of the parameter to search inside the comment.